priyanka-r-arora/api-test-automation-postman-newman/README.md

 A comprehensive API test automation framework built with Postman and Newman, with full test coverage, data-driven testing and detailed reporting.

+### AI-Assisted Development

+This project leverages AI tools to enhance documentation quality and optimize framework configuration.
+The comprehensive README, setup guides and troubleshooting documentation were created with AI assistance to ensure clarity, consistency and professional standards.

+Core test strategy, architecture decisions and quality standards remain human-driven.

 ## Table of Contents